-WAC 296-15-350: Handling of Claims

-- Every person making claim decisions must be certified or in the process of becoming certified. - Legibly date stamp incoming correspondence. - Designate one address for mailing of all claims correspondence. - Establish procedures to answer questions and concerns. - Include department claim number in all claim communication. - Ensure a means of communication with all injured workers.
+- WAC 296-15-350 - Every person making decision on claims must be certified or in the process of becoming certified - Legibly date stamp incoming correspondence - Designate one address for mailing of all claims related correspondence. - Establish procedures to answer questions and concerns - Include department claim number in all claim related communication - Ensure a means of communication with all injured workers

-SIF-2 Submissions
+Reminders Regarding SIF-2 Submissions

-- Dept. prefers SIF-2s with all the fields completed.
+- Dept. prefers SIF2s with all the fields completed

-- Minimum information:
+- Minimum information

 - Worker's first and last name

 - Mailing address

 - Date of birth

 - Employer name and address (not TPAs)

 - Description of injury

 - Claim Number

 - Date of injury/Date of manifestation

-Timely Filing
+Timely Filing to the Department

-- Claim must be filed within 1 year of date of injury.
-(RCW: 51.28.050) - The department has no authority to waive or make exception for the one-year time limit. - Occupational disease/exposures must be filed 2 years from the date the worker is notified in writing.
-(RCW: 51.28.055) - The medical provider must send notice to department when given to the worker.
-(RCW 51.28.055)
+- Claim must be filed within 1 year of date of injury (RCW: 51.28.050) - The department has no authority to waive or make exception for the one-year time limit - Occupational disease/exposures must be filed 2 years from the date the worker is notified in writing (RCW: 51.28.055) - The medical provider must send notice to department when given to the worker (RCW 51.28.055)